Loading...

 If we zoom in on this section, we have the number format for individual cells.

-Remember, where costs are calculated, the cells must be formatted as currency and we can apply that using the pound sign on this menu bar.
+Remember where costs are calculated, the cells must be formatted as currency and we can apply that using the pound sign on this menu bar.

 Let's have a look at some more tools.

-Font formatting, the default setting is Arial size 10.
+The default setting is aerial size 10.

 Highlight the sheet areas and change the format to your house style.